zagrebmukerjee/ZagrebClassNotes/Math Notes/Linear Algebra/18.06 Strang/Lectures/Strang 14. Orthogonality.md

 We want to reason about $Ax = b$ when there is no solution.
 For instance, $A$ might be my observations of something - e.g. a blood pressure, so $m$ is whatever number of observations, $n$ is $2$ (s/d pressure), or the position of a satellite.

+Then there's a system of equations where each row is parameters, $b$ is your findings.
+Almost always no solution.
 There's only one blood pressure.
 Can't solve $Ax = b$.
 Could throw away all but $1$ observation but that's pretty wasteful.
+What to do?

+A related matrix, that will play a key role in Ch4.

 ### Quadratic Form
 Let's jump ahead to a crucial matrix, key to Ch4: $A'A$.
-It's square, and symmetric, and sometimes invertible.
+It's square, and symmetric,  sometimes invertible.

-When we can't solve $Ax = b$, look at $A'A \hat x = A'b$, hoping we can find some $\hat x$ that's the best solution for $Ax = b$.
+When we can't solve $Ax = b$, look at $A'A \hat x = A'b$, hoping we can find that solution $\hat x$ and say that's the best solution for $Ax = b$.

 When is $A'A$ invertible?
 Example: